Learn how to cultivate your creative genius with these tips and tools.

 “We make our world significant by the courage of our questions and by the depth of our answers.” – Carl Sagan

 Question everything.
 Critically think about the world and input around you.
-Work your sense of vertical knowledge (a deep understanding of an acute topic).
+Together with breadth of knowledge, practice your depth of knowledge (a deep understanding of an acute topic).
 And also practice horizontal knowledge (a broad sweep of comprehension with multiple topics).
 Be willing to listen, process and question new ideas you encounter.
 Try opening up to others’ opinions, think critically, offer feedback, and seek higher understanding of the world around you.

 Break It Yourself

 “You get ideas from daydreaming.
 You get ideas from being bored.
 You get ideas all the time.
 The only difference between writers and other people is we notice when we’re doing it.” ― Neil Gaiman

 Find moments in your day to schedule in breaks to let your mind wander.
 When we do so, we are more inclined to keep working on something even if we may not be making any progress, according to the Harvard Business Review.
 It’s incredibly important to take breaks in order to help your brain reframe whatever you’re working on if you get stuck.
 Try to set timers on 30 minutes of “deep work” and take a 5-minute break for your eyes and limbs.